-- conduct research individually and collaboratively within the project - write up research for monitoring, presentation and publication - help develop objectives and proposals for the research project - continue developing knowledge and understanding of the broader research area - translate knowledge of advances in the subject into research activity - manage own research and administrative activities, with guidance if required - assist in the preparation of proposals and applications to external funding bodies - communicate material of a specialist or highly technical nature
+- develop research objectives and proposals for own or joint research; - conduct individual and collaborative research projects; - write up research work for presentation and publication; - continually update knowledge and understanding in field or specialism; - translate knowledge of advances in the subject areas into research activity; - manage own research and administrative activities, with guidance if required; - assist in the preparation of proposals and applications to external bodies, e.g. for funding and contractual purposes; - communicate material of a specialist or highly technical nature.